 Generally, this transmission is referred to as the ZF 5HP-24A.
-It’s the 4×4 version (incorporating the Quattro mechanism) of the rear-wheel drive ZF 5HP-24 as used in the 4.0-and-above liter BMWs and Jaguars made from 1997 or so until 2004 or so.
-One Range Rover model also used it.
+It’s the 4×4 version (incorporating the Quattro mechanism) of the rear-wheel drive ZF 5HP-24 as used in some 4.0-and-above liter BMWs, Jaguars and Range Rovers made from 1997 or so until 2004 or so.

-On the Audi Quattros, the 5HP-24A has at least eleven different variations through 2003.
+On the Audi Quattros and VW Phaeton, the 5HP-24A has at least 14 different variations.
 Each variation is identified using one of three ways:

 - A ZF Part number